-Selling over the phone is a different kind of sales because you can’t read your prospect’s body language and engage them as you can in person.
+Selling over the phone is a different kind of sales because you can’t read your prospect’s body language and engage them the same way you can in person.
 However, telesales are extremely common and can be successful if done right.
 We’ve created 11 phone sales tips that can help your sales team engage prospects and customers.

 1. Do Your Homework

-Conducting online research is the first step in engaging a prospect over the phone―before you even have that first conversation.
-Use an online search engine and talk with people in your network to learn more about their history.
-Visit the website of the company you are prospecting and the LinkedIn page of the person you’re going to call.
+Conducting online research is one the first things new sales reps learn in sales training.
+Before you even have that first conversation, use an online search engine and talk with people in your network to learn more about your prospect and their business.
+Visit the company website and the LinkedIn page of the person you’re going to call.
 Determine what some of their pain points likely are and anticipate a few questions for your call.

 For example, if you sell human resources recruitment software for small businesses, you might prepare questions like: